kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 it wouldn't be as much fun.

 Besides, all of these tools here essentially trade in 0.0001 btc at a time (which is as of this writing, about
-$.45).
+$.35).
 Again, I was never in it to make money (although I've made a bit).

+> The big hypothesis here is since the fees are small, to try to make small profits from large holdings in short times and then re-invest.

+As an investor in traditional stocks, I've been screwed one too many times using the preferential lump-sum investment strategy where the companies I invested in end up dissappearing in 10 years or get bought or merged and I'm out of investment.
+I've come to appreciate the idea that a long-term hold in some 40% gain expectation is almost more risk than an expectation of 3-5% return in a matter of days or weeks.
+It also locks your liquid funds away in something you are just waiting for a sunny day on.
+Yeah, fuck that.

+#### disclaimer

 If you're looking for a set-it-and-forget-it make-money-while-i-sleep magic trading bot, then I've got two pieces of news for you: